Abhilash-Ponnachan/aws-notes/notes-overview.md

     [ec2-user@ip-172-XX-XX-XX1 .aws]$
     ```
     We see that the _configuration_ and _credentials_ are stored in the hidden _.aws_ directory as _plain text_!
     Anyone who can get their hands on this file can get access to our IAM user credentials and use that maliciously!
+    Also if we need to us the AWS CLI from many EC2 instances managing these become a nightmare, when we want to change the key or the user.

   - In the next section we shall see a more secure way of configuring and using the AWS CLI with _Roles_.

+### EC2 Roles and the CLI
+  To avoid saving a local copy of _user cerdentials_ with the EC2, we can assign it an _IAM Role_.
+  - An _IAM Role_ is a set of permissions to act on some AWS resources.
+These permissions are granted through _Policies_.

+  - We can assign an _IAM Role_ to _Users_, _Groups_ or other _AWS Services_.
+The console gives us multiple options for the _trusted entity_ that can assume the _Role_ -
+    - AWS Service - such as EC2, Lambda
+    - Another AWS Account - allows entities in other accunts to perform actions in your account
+    - Web Identity - for federated identity through Open ID Connect
+    - SAML 2.0 - federated identity through SAML 2.0

+  - So when we want an AWS service to perform an action through the AWS API, it can be assigned a _Role_ that enables it to do the action securly.

+  - Let us create a _Role_ that allows us to administer our _S3 buckets_.
+    - In this case the _Trusted Entity_ is an _AWS Service_, an EC2 in this case.

+    - Attach a permission policy - _AmazonS3FullAccess_.
+      - We can create custom policies via JSON if needed

+    - Give it a name and create the _Role_.

+  - Next create an EC2 instance, and attach this _Role_ with it.
+This used to be possible only when we were creating the instance, though now it is possible to do that on the fly even after the instance is created.

+  - Now if we SSH into this instance and try to use the AWS CLI commands for S3 it will work without the need for any configuration or credentials.